Skip to content

 Diagnosis of the causes of dyspareunia

-Competent healthcare professionals
+Competent health professionals

 Because dyspareunia can be linked to both physiological and psychological reasons, there are four health professionals you can contact for information:

-Examinations allowing the diagnosis of the causes of dyspareunia
+Tests to diagnose the causes of dyspareunia

 Gynecological examination